InternLM/xtuner/README.md

 MMChat supports the efficient fine-tune (*e.g.*, QLoRA) for LLMs.

-Taking the QLoRA fine-tuning  as an example, we can start it by

 - For example, we can start the QLoRA fine-tuning of InternLM-7B with oasst1 dataset by

   ```shell